Michigan Insurance Coverage for Ride-Sharing Services

 Michigan Updates Law for Ride-Sharing Drivers

-• $1 million in liability coverage for crashes that occur during a pre-arranged ride – while the driver is transporting a passenger.
+- $1 million in liability coverage for crashes during a pre-arranged ride – while the driver is transporting a passenger.

-• $50,000 in liability coverage for collisions that happen between pre-arranged trips – while the driver is waiting for the next customer.
+- $50,000 in liability coverage for collisions between pre-arranged trips – while the driver waits for the next customer.

-Under the reform act passed effective July 1, 2020, Uber and Lyft operators will be required to obtain $250,000, $500,000, or unlimited coverage.
+Under the reform act passed effective July 1, 2020, Uber and Lyft operators must obtain $250,000, $500,000, or unlimited coverage.
 Drivers will need a rider for attendant care over the applicable limit.

 Michigan law requires these safety requirements for ride-sharing drivers.

-• Cars have to display “signage” on their vehicle, identifying the ride-sharing company with which they are driving.
+- Cars must display “signage” on their vehicles identifying the ride-sharing company with which they are driving.

-• Drivers must be at least 19 years old; have a valid driver’s license issued from Michigan or another state.
+- Drivers must be at least 19 years old and have a valid driver’s license issued from Michigan or another state.

-• Can’t have more than four moving violations or one major violation within the last three years.
+- You can only have up to four moving violations or one major violation within the last three years.

-The recent law clarifies that injured passengers must rely on their own insurance company for any medical benefits.
-The only way an injured passenger can get PIP benefits from a driver’s insurance company is if there is no other source of insurance, which means that the passenger does not have their no-fault policy.
-A passenger who is not required to maintain auto insurance can claim benefits under the driver’s policy but is subject to whatever PIP choice they selected.
+The recent law clarifies that injured passengers must rely on their insurance company for medical benefits.
+The only way an injured passenger can get PIP benefits from a driver’s insurance company is if there is no other source of insurance, which means that the passenger does not have a no-fault policy.
+A passenger not required to maintain auto insurance can claim benefits under the driver’s policy but is subject to whatever PIP choice they select.
 A final option would be to file a claim for PIP benefits through the Michigan Assigned Claims Plan (MACP).

 Ride-sharing services provide auto insurance coverage in three sections: